boleque/postgres-for-admin-and-dev/pg_indexes.md

 (4 rows)
 ```

-### 3. Реализовать индекс на часть таблицы или индекс на поле с функцией
+### 3. Implement an Index on Part of a Table or a Functional Index
 ```
--- реализуем запрос на поиск имени, которое начинается с a в lower case, проанализируем и получим стоимость 5272.00 otus=# EXPLAIN SELECT first_name, last_name, email FROM employees WHERE lower(substr(first_name, 1, 1)) = 'a';
+-- Implement a query to search for names starting with 'a' in lower case, analyze and get the cost of 5272.00 otus=# EXPLAIN SELECT first_name, last_name, email FROM employees WHERE lower(substr(first_name, 1, 1)) = 'a';
                           QUERY PLAN
 ---------------------------------------------------------------
  Seq Scan on employees  (cost=0.00..5272.00 rows=500 width=42)
    Filter: (lower(substr(first_name, 1, 1)) = 'a'::text)
 (2 rows)
+-- Create a functional index
--- построим функциональный индекс otus=# CREATE INDEX idx_first_name_first_letter_lower ON employees ((lower(substr(first_name, 1, 1))));
+otus=# CREATE INDEX idx_first_name_first_letter_lower ON employees ((lower(substr(first_name, 1, 1))));
 CREATE INDEX

--- проанализируем запрос, стоимость запрос составила 1374.76 otus=# EXPLAIN SELECT first_name, last_name, email FROM employees WHERE lower(substr(first_name, 1, 1)) = 'a';
+-- Analyze the query, the cost of the query was 1374.76 otus=# EXPLAIN SELECT first_name, last_name, email FROM employees WHERE lower(substr(first_name, 1, 1)) = 'a';
                                             QUERY PLAN
 --------------------------------------------------------------------------------------------------